anupmehta702/CDKShoppingCart/README.md

 Then I thought it should have it's own interface and later we can club with Discount I thought it can be abstract as well which will help us define the minimum parameters
  <br /> Question is what to choose between abstract and interface.

+ Open question -
+ 1. isDiscountValidFor should be called by default .